AnyChart/docs.anychart.com/Graphics/Text_and_Fonts.md

 ## Basic Methods

 There are several methods adjusting custom text on a stage.
-You can find all of them in our <a href="http://api.anychart.stg/develop/anychart.graphics.vector.Text">text API</a>.
+You can find all of them in our {api:anychart.graphics.vector.Text}text API{api}.
 This article describes some basic methods which allow to set text and adjust its parameters.

 ### Set the text